 Parent’s stress directly affects children, if you are a dysfunctional family and arguments happen often then it surely affects your child.
 Children who grow up in such families, develop an understanding that this is all normal and it changes the way they perceive relationships and family values.
 All these emotions turn into different types of attitudes later.

 The pressure of work and then balancing the home and work life applies to both the partner and then begins the game of expectations, blame, and a series of disappointments.
 Children witness the tough battle their parents are fighting daily just to bring them up but are they happy to see them struggling in such a manner?

 4.)
 No-help frustration

-In a household, where women are also working and have to manage baby and elders in the house, a little bit of help and support is appreciated.
+In a household, where women are also working and have to manage babies and elders in the house, a little bit of help and support is appreciated.
 But it seldom happens which leaves a disgusting feeling in women.
 They feel mechanical and lack the energy to put the effort into the relationship.
-This also results in taking out frustration on kids due to tiredness and fatigue, since they cannot yell on others, they yell on their own kids.
+This also results in taking out frustration on kids due to tiredness and fatigue, since they cannot yell at others, they yell on their own kids.

 5.)
 Cut-throat competition

 Some parents fall into this cut-throat competition zone and pile up a lot of stress.
 They want their child to excel in everything they do.
 They ignore the capacity and ability of the child and put a lot of pressure on their expectations, not the child, which many times results in revolt and backfires parents with low performing results and the child develops an irritable nature.